ParadigmPacket/WolfVue/README.md

   8: "Fox"
   9: "Bear"
 ```
 Ideally, this list will expand in the future.
-Ity could hace already change, so refer the the actualy YAML file for updated pathing.
+It could have already changed, so refer the the actualy YAML file for updated pathing.

 ### About YOLO Model WolfVue_Beta1